-The California Building Code (CBC), California Code of Regulations [CCR], Title 24, Part 2, is a compilation of building standards, including general fire safety standards for new buildings, which are presented with more detail in the California Fire Code (CCR Title 24, Part 9).
+The California Building Code (CBC), California Code of Regulations [CCR], Title 24, Part 2, is a compilation of building standards, including general fire safety standards for new buildings, which are presented with more detail in the California Fire Code (CCR Title 24,

+Part 9).
 CBC standards are based on building standards that have been adopted by State agencies without change from a national model code; building standards based on a national model code that have been changed to address particular California conditions; and building standards authorized by the California legislature but not covered by the national model code.
-The 2022 edition of the CBC became effective on January 1, 2023.1 The building standards in the CBC apply to all locations in California, except where more stringent standards have been adopted by State agencies and local governing bodies.
+The 2022 edition of the CBC became effective on January 1, 2023.1 The building standards have been adopted by State agencies and local governing bodies.
 Typical fire safety requirements of the California Fire Code include the installation of fire sprinklers in all high-rise buildings; the establishment of fire resistance standards for fire doors, building materials, and particular types of construction; and the clearance of debris and vegetation within a prescribed distance from occupied structures within wildfire hazard areas.
 Specific California Fire Code fire safety regulations have been incorporated by reference in the Los Angeles Municipal Code (LAMC) with local amendments, as discussed below.2